pnp/List-Formatting/view-samples/london-tube-status/README.md

 There are 2 Power Automate flow templates included in the Assets folder in this solution.
 Download both of the zip files to your machine.

 ### UPDATE v2.0
-I have now recreated the TFL Status Power Automate (Flow) to provide an option to run in Azure Logic Apps rather than Power Automate, so you can now choose where to run the scheduled TFL Tube Status update process to your SP list.
+I have now recreated the TFL Status Power Automate (Flow) to also run in Azure Logic Apps rather than Power Automate, so you can now choose where to run the scheduled TFL Tube Status update process to your SP list.
 You may prefer to run the solution in Azure Logic Apps for a whole host of reasons i.e. greater monitoring, Power Automate licensing etc.

-Runs sections 1 & 2 for the Power Automate option and sections 1 & 3 for the Logic Apps option.
+**Runs sections 1 & 2 for the Power Automate option and sections 1 & 3 for the Logic Apps option.**

 ### 1 Deployment flow (Always used to deploy the SP list even if Logic Apps option is chosen)